 Here are few information about Hampi:

 One entry ticket can be used to enter Zenana Enclosure, Vijay Vitthala Temple and Archeological Museum Hampi.
 It costs Rs.
 40/- for Indians and it is valid for one day only.
 So it is advisable to visit these places on the same day.
-Lotus Mahal, Elephant Stable, Ranga Temple is situated in and around the compound of Zenana Enclosure.
+Lotus Mahal, Elephant Stable, Ranga Temple are situated in and around the compound of Zenana Enclosure.

 The best time to visit Hampi is during Hampi Utsav that occurs on January/February.